Control Barrier Function based Attack-Recovery with Provable Guarantees: Attack Detection

 More concisely, we define the time when a flag for an attack is raised as

-where $\eta$ is the bound on the second time-derivative $\ddot B$ and $\tau>0$.
+where $\eta$ is the bound on the generalized Hessian $\partial ^2B$ and $\tau>0$.
 We have the following result stating that the attack detection mechanism in \eqref{eq: t_d estimate} detects the attack before the system trajectories leave the safe set.

-\begin{Lemma} Given a twice continuously differentiable function $B$, system \eqref{eq: actual system} with $d$ satisfying Assumption \ref{assum: d bound}, a continuously differentiable function $F$, and an adversarial attack starting at $t = t^i_1$, let $T\geq t^i_1$ be defined as
+\begin{Lemma} Given a twice continuously differentiable function $B$, system \eqref{eq: actual system} with $d$ satisfying Assumption \ref{assum: d bound}, a continuously differentiable map $F$, and an adversarial attack starting at $t = t^i_1$, let $T\geq t^i_1$ be defined as